Whom to Call

 - Keep the person comfortable by talking calmly and in short, simple phrases.

-- If the person expresses suicidal thoughts, take him/her seriously.
+- If the person expresses suicidal thoughts, take them seriously.
 People are more likely to act on suicidal feelings when under the influence of alcohol or other drugs.

 - Call for help (Public Safety: 740-368-2222).
 It is always better to overreact than under react; you may save a life.